3 Credit Hours (Lecture) + 1 Credit Hour (Lab)

-Imagine that someone gives you a new robot that they have no idea how to use.
-By the end of this class, you will be able to: (a) model this robot from scratch, (b) solve for a motion plan that safely moves the robot from point A to point B, (c) control the robot's motors and sensors to execute this plan.
+Imagine that someone gives you a robot arm they have no idea how to use.
+By the end of this class, you will be able to: (a) express the position, orientation, and velocity of the robot, (b) build geometric and dynamic models of the robot, and (c) control the robot to follow a desired trajectory.

 Prof. Dylan Losey